 The Schedule of the exchange of information between the units inside SL is approved by the Director General every year.
 This document specifies for every SL unit what data, at which detail, when and to who has to be delivered.

-Statistical information, received from the Ministry of Finance, is according to the General government deficit and debt statistics provision schedule, approved by Order No 1K-229/143 of 25 June 2018 of the Minister of Finance and Director General of Statistics Lithuania.
+Statistical information, received from the Ministry of Finance, is is carried out in accordance with Order No 1K-64/DĮ-44 of 23 February 2023 of the Minister of Finance of the Republic of Lithuania and the Director General of State Data Agency.
 Agreements between SL and other administrative data providers (The Bank of Lithuania, Centre of Registers, National Health Insurance Fund under the Ministry of Health, State Social Insurance Fund Board under the Ministry of Social Security and Labour and other institutions) are also made.
 The agreements specify what data and at what level of detail should be provided, to whom, format and method of data provision, frequency and provision deadline of the data.

 National accounts departments typically do not collect data themselves but receive them from other departments or institutions.